-A fixed combination of different active ingredients, this product is used for the treatment of vaginal infections and the prevention of gynecological infections thanks to its distinct antimicrobial, anti-inflammatory, antiprotozoal and antimycotic activity.
-Tergynan® is a leading brand of antiinfective and antiseptic gynecological medicines in the countries in which it is marketed, in particular in Russia, in the other countries belonging to the Commonwealth of Independent States and in Ukraine.
+A fixed combination of different active ingredients, this product is used for the treatment of vaginal infections and the prevention of gynecological infections thanks to its distinct antimicrobial.

+anti-inflammatory, antiprotozoal and antimycotic activity.
+Tergynan® is a leading brand of antiinfective and antiseptic gynecological medicines in the countries in which it is marketed, in particular in Russia, in the other countries belonging to the Commonwealth of Independent

-PROCTO-GLYVENOL[®] (tribenoside)
+PROCTO-GLYVENOL® (tribenoside)